Vanherwegentim/CompSciSchakel/Computer_Networks/Computer Networks.md

 RF Interference and occlusion:

-- Only small chinks of the spectrum may be used without a license and are therefore highly congested
+- Only small chunks of the spectrum may be used without a license and are therefore highly congested
 - Sporadic interference must be anticipated

 Power constraints: